-The Mid Atlantic Ridge is part of the global mid ocean ridge system.
-It is a divergent plant boundary where continental plates are moving apart creating the ridge that separates the two continents.
+The Mid-Atlantic Ridge is part of the global mid ocean ridge system.
+It is a divergent plate boundary where continental plates are moving apart.
+As the plates separate they are creating the Mid-Atlantic Ridge that separates the two continents.
 In the northern part of the ridge the Eurasian Plate is moving eastward and the North American Plate is moving westward.
-The boundary between the two plates is the Mid-Atlantic ridge.

-Mid-Atlantic Ridge runs down center of the ocean
+Mid-Atlantic Ridge runs down center of the Atlantic Ocean NOAA

 The Mid Atlantic Ridge was mapped by three scientists using sonar that had been developed during the World War II.
 They found rift zones that included valleys and ridges the entire length of the Atlantic Ocean.
 Running down the entire length to the Mid-Atlantic Ridge was a central valley where many earthquakes occurred.
 This discovery led to the general acceptance of Alfred Wegener’s theory of continental drift which became known as the Theory of Plate Tectonics.

 The highest point on the ridge is the central valley that runs down the center of the Mid Atlantic Ridge.
 It lies about 2,500 meters (8,200 feet) below sea level.
 The edges of the bulging seafloor drops down below sea level on its flanks 5,000 meters.
 Magma erupting on the seafloor in the central valley creates the newest crust on the surface of the Earth.